 • Explosions

-However, reading through your policy is important to determine which perils are included in your insurance policy.
+However, reading through your policy is important to determine which perils are included in your insurance policy and how much you’re required to pay out of pocket.
 Depending on where you live, you may have a percentage-based windstorm deductible or a standalone windstorm insurance policy.
-It is also possible for windstorms or wildfires to be excluded from your policy altogether if you live in an area prone to those types of catastrophic losses, like Florida or California.
+In some places, foundation repair is not covered by insurance when the damage is caused by windstorms or wildfires.
+This is more common in areas prone to those types of catastrophic losses, like Florida or California.

 When does a standard home insurance policy not cover foundation damage?

-Most insurance agreements only provide coverage for “sudden and accidental loss” or “direct physical loss,” which is defined as damage caused by an accident or other fortuitous event.
-Other standard policy exclusions pertaining to foundation issues typically include:
+Most home insurance policies only provide coverage for “sudden and accidental loss” or “direct physical loss,” which is defined as damage caused by an accident or other unexpected event that is out of your control.
+Standard policy exclusions pertaining to foundation issues typically include:

 • Wear and tear